drmaize/ThermoAlign/README.md

     python vcf_conversion.py        # one time preprocessing of vcf files in "../sample_vcf" directory vim parameters.py               # to input the desired parameters

+After exiting from a container, the output files may be copied from the container to host.

+    docker cp <containerId>:/file/path/within/container /host/path/target

+    example:

+    docker cp 024894d25e19:/TA_codes/TA_2016-08-08T15_23_29_531468/ ./

 These docker containers may be run on a cluster in interactive mode:

     qsub -I -V -N intrctv -l nodes=biomix17:ppn=5